 All Arctic Cat ATV publications and decals display the words Warning, Caution, Note, and At This Point to emphasize important information.
 The symbol $\triangle$ WARNING identifies personal safety-related information.
 Be sure to follow the directive because it deals with the possibility of severe personal injury or even death.
-The symbol $\triangle$ CAUTION identifies unsafe practices which may result in ATV-related damage.
-Follow the directive because it deals with the possibility of the ATV.
-The symbol $\blacksquare$ NOTE: identifies supplementary information worthy of particular attention.
-The symbol $\blacksquare$ AT THIS POINT directs the technician to certain and specific procedures to promote efficiency and to improve clarity.
+A CAUTION identifies unsafe practices which may result in ATV-related damage.
+Follow the directive because it deals with the possibility of damaging part or parts of the ATV.
+The symbol ■ NOTE: identifies supplementary information worthy of particular attention.
+The symbol \vec{symbol FOINT directs the technician to certain and specific procedures to promote efficiency and to improve clarity.